Harvey Guzzini Burgos Pendant Lamp

-Materials: Brown degrading acrylic lampshade with two layers.
+Materials: Brown degrading acrylic round lampshade with two layers.
 White acrylic on the inside.
 Some metal parts.
 Metal Sockets.
-Rolly rise & fall system from 1973.
+Rolly rise & fall mechanism.

 Cord Length: This one has an adjustable rise & fall mechanism (40 – 140 cm / 15.74 – 55.11).
 It can be easily adjusted in height by grabbing the lamp with both hands, and pulling it gently.